 Transgrancanaria race is held with absolute respect for environment.
 Traffic circulation won’t be stopped and participants must respect the rules of the road in towns and on roads for public use.
 Participants will be disqualified from the competition if they display paramilitary behavior, advocate terrorism, show signs of violent or xenophobic behaviour or leave rubbish behind.
 It is compulsory to respect crops, livestock and private property.
 Participants will be responsible for all damages they cause.

-ARTICLE 2: REGISTRATION AND PAYMENT
+ARTICLE 2: REGISTRATION, PAYMENT AND CHECK IN

-2.1 REGISTRATION AND PAYMENT
+2.1 REGISTRATION AND FORM OF PAYMENT.

 ARTICLE 3: REQUIREMENTS FOR PARTICIPATION

 – Be at least 18 years old.

 – Know and accept the rules of competition.